-The large shift of U.S. employment from goods producers to service producers has generated concern over future income distribution because of perceived large relative pay differences.
-This paper applies a density overlap statistic to compare the sectors' distribution of weekly wages at all wage levels.
-A simple refinement yields locational information by decile.
-To counter problematic features of Current Population Survey data--namely, sampling variation at infrequent wage rates and extensive rounding at common wage rates--we employ nonparametric density-estimation procedures to isolate the underlying shapes of the densities.
-The validity and accuracy of the estimation procedures are evaluated with simulations designed to fit the dataset.
-Bootstrapped standard errors and confidence intervals are calculated to indicate the statistical significance of the results.
+The large shift of U.S. employment from goods producers to service producers has generated concern over future income distribution, because of perceived large relative pay differences.
+This paper applies a nonparametric density overlap statistic to compare the sectors' distribution of full-time, weekly wages at all wage levels.
+To counter problematic features of Current Population Survey data--sampling variation at infrequent wage rates and extensive rounding at common wage rates--we employ nonparametric density-estimation procedures to isolate the underlying shapes of the densities.
+The validity and accuracy of these two approaches when combined is supported by Monte Carlo simulations.
+Standard errors and confidence intervals indicate that our results are statistically significant.

-Throughout the period from 1969 to 1993, comparisons of the complete full-time, weekly wage densities in the goods- and service-producing sectors emphasize broad similarities that typical comparison statistics do not identify.
-The wage densities, which are close in the early 1970s, diverge until around 1980, after which they tend to converge.
+Broad similarity between goods and services wage distributions is found throughout the period from 1969 to 1993; however, the densities slowly diverge until 1980, after which they tend to converge.
 By the 1990s, the estimated densities are more than 95 percent identical.
+The breadth of this similarity and steady recent convergence are not easily identified by typical comparison statistics.
 Furthermore, the wage densities are most comparable in the central deciles, a finding that disputes the bimodal characterization of service-sector wages.
 Two potential explanations for the time pattern of the overlapping coefficient are considered by forming hypothetical distributions, but neither of these explanations removes the pattern.